ibm-cloud-docs/appid/iam.md

 The following table details actions that are mapped to service access roles.
 Service access roles enable users to access {{site.data.keyword.appid_short_notm}} as well as the ability to call the {{site.data.keyword.appid_short_notm}} API.

 <table>
   <caption>Table 2.
-Service roles, permissions, and the actions that each role can take</caption>
+Service roles and the actions that the role can take</caption>
   <tr>
     <th>Service role</th>
     <th>Example actions</th>